 (Tenkara no Oni) fishing a long line.
 He, too, was fishing

 downstream, using the force of the current pushing against the fly to

-I’ve never watched many tenkara videos - you can never see the line, and watching a tenkara video without seeing the line is a lot like reading printed text without seeing any consonants.
+I’ve never watched many tenkara videos - very rarely can you see the line, and watching a tenkara video without seeing the line is a lot like reading printed text without seeing any consonants.
 You can’t understand what is happening.

-The few honryu tenkara videos I have seen, in which you could
+The few Japanese honryu tenkara videos I have seen, in which you could

 tell the angler was using a long line (even though you couldn’t see